Riemannian Anosov extension and applications: Preliminaries

 For each $v\in\partial_-\setminus \Gamma_-$ denote the exit point by $s_g(v)\in\partial_+$.
 Similarly we define the set $\Gamma_+\subset\partial_+$ which is trapped in $\Sigma$ in backwards time.
 Then the {\it trapped set} in the interior of $\Sigma$ is defined via

-Equivalently, $\Lambda$ is the set of $v\in (T^1\Sigma)^\circ$ such that the $\phi_t$-orbit of $v$ does not intersect the boundary.
+If $\Sigma$ has strictly convex boundary, $\Lambda$ is the set of $v\in (T^1\Sigma)^\circ$ such that the $\phi_t$-orbit of $v$ does not intersect the boundary.
 Throughout this paper we will always assume that the trapped set is hyperbolic.
 The stable and unstable bundles of $\Lambda$ are denoted $E^s$ and $E^u$, respectively.
 It is clear from the discussion in Section \ref{section: geometry tangent bundle} and \eqref{su_exp} that both $E^s$ and $E^u$ are perpendicular to the generating vector field~$X$.